Mesher Orders Explained

 - Transferring some of the ownership to one partner; the departing spouse would then own a smaller share but would get some of their equity out of the property straight away

-It is always a good idea to seek professional advice from an expert family solicitor who can talk you through the options and establish the best way forward for you.
+It is always a good idea to seek professional advice from an expert family solicitor who can discuss the options and establish the best way forward.

 How do you get a Mesher Order?

-If you and your partner agree on a Mesher Order, your solicitor will draft the Order into the financial settlement agreement.
+If you and your partner agree on a Mesher Order, your solicitor will draft the Order into the financial settlement agreement and must be incorporated into a Consent Order.
 The agreement will then go to the Judge for approval.

-If you and your partner cannot agree, then one of you would need to make an application to the court for a Financial Order, which could include a request for a Mesher Order.
+If you and your partner cannot agree, then one of you would need to apply to the court for a Financial Order, which could include a request for a Mesher Order.
 The judge will review all the financial documents and make an order regarding the finances at the end of the court proceedings.

 Share this article